B1 · IntermediateEnglish

 5. Common Time Words

 • Present perfect often appears with: ever, never, just, already, yet, today, this week, this month, this year.
-These words don’t give a finished time.
+These words often go with the present perfect because they refer to an unfinished time period or a ‘life experience’ question.

 • Past simple often appears with: yesterday, last night, last week, last year, in 2019, two days ago.
 These words show finished time.